bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 This even means, that a user can not make a quiz or poll twice!
 -1 means: the cookie will be stored until the browser is closed.
 1 and greater means: a cookie will be stored for X days.
+Please note: sessions and cookies are not working if you enable Ajax.
+They are currently not supported in the Ajax-version.

 .. _Poll: